Top 14 Trello Alternatives You Can Choose from Right Now

 If you’ve already made up your mind that your team deserves a more complex and useful alternative to Trello, you can check out our selection of the 14 best Trello alternatives currently on the market.

-Slingshot is an all-in-one digital workspace that includes strong allowing teams to organize projects, content, tasks, and chats, as well as use data-driven integrated features.
+Slingshot is an all-in-one digital workspace that includes strong allows teams to organize projects, content, tasks, and chats, as well as use data-driven integrated features.

 Slingshot helps you organize all tasks in lists and sections, choosing between different types of views and assigning tasks and subtasks to different users, setting priorities, due dates, and blockers.
-With the My Stuff option, you can pin what’s important for you individually from everywhere in Slingshot, for quick access.
+In the My Overview section, you can pin what’s important for you individually from everywhere in Slingshot, for quick access.

 Best for: Project management, data analytics, task management, team collaboration